 The corruption of tribal chiefs and local authorities, political beneficiaries, and the close alignment of government officials with mining undermines human rights while at the same time, others benefit enormously.
 Our democratic institutions are being undermined by self-serving interest and lack of political will to ensure responsible mining practices.
 The corrupt relation between mining and government and those that line their pockets do so at the expense of vulnerable people who need an impartial government.
 But when the ruling elite and its president are interested parties, how can we really have anything else but disaster?

-The narratives propagated by mines are misleading in that they speak of production of sustainable development.
+The narratives propagated by mines are misleading in that they speak of production in terms of sustainable development.
 This misinforms the public and investors at large.
 Language such as “we promote zero harm to the environment, abide by the highest environmental standards, promote economic development in our communities and bring benefits, jobs and taxes into the country”, are regrettably far from the truth.

 As long as the industry is built on the profit motive, extracting for profits and short term gain at the expense of communities and society as a whole, we are slowly but surely walking to our death.
 Sustainable development and profit-taking do not go together.
 Profit kills and capital is too powerful while society is too weak.
 All this is compounded by government’s conflicting interests in the sector.
 We are told to look at Johannesburg, a city built from gold - but far away, in remote rural areas in South Africa, formally Bantustan areas, all we see is disaster.